gravitational/gravity/docs/6.x/cluster.md

 ### Hairpin NAT

-For services that load-balanace to themselves, hairpin NAT needs to be configured through a dedicated configuration parameter for kubelet in the Image Manifest:
+For services that load-balance to themselves, hairpin NAT needs to be configured through a dedicated configuration parameter for kubelet in the Image Manifest:

 ```yaml
 systemOptions: